 We also oversee study abroad programs in Hong Kong, China and Europe and offer courses to study the Silicon Valley, San Francisco and New York markets.
 The Global Digital Retailing Research Center hosts educational events and offers competitive industryfinanced grants for student research.

-Faculty members include former and current practitioners in the digital retailing industry.
-Faculty members have also been honored for their contributions by the International Textile and Apparel Association and the American Textile Manufacturers Institute.
-Faculty members remain current on trends and issues facing merchandising through research integrated into the curriculum.
-Their research projects focus on:
+Our faculty members include current and former practitioners in the industry.
+Many have been honored by the National Retail Federation, the International Textile and Apparel Association and the American Textile Manufacturers Institute.
+They remain current on trends and issues through research thatís incorporated into the curriculum.
+Their research focuses on:

 The Dallas-Fort Worth area has a large concentration of retail outlets and corporate headquarters (J.C.
-Penney Co., Pier 1, The Container Store, Fossil, Zale Corp. and Neiman Marcus among others).
-The College of Merchandising, Hospitality and Tourism consults with these business leaders to develop programs and curricula that reflect the region’s workforce needs.
+Penney, Pier 1 Imports, The Container Store, Fossil, Zale Corp. and Neiman Marcus, among others).
+The College of Merchandising, Hospitality and Tourism consults with these business leaders to develop programs and curricula that reflect the regionís workforce needs.

-Through a recommended sequence of courses, you will learn:
+Through a recommended sequence of courses, youíll learn:

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.

 If youíre attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
 Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 Each year, 3,800 students transfer to UNT.